abinaya2305002/nebula-gmail-ai/README.md

 The interface follows a familiar Gmail-inspired layout so users can understand the email workflow easily while using the AI assistant as the primary interaction layer.
-3. Installation / Setup
-  ## Setup and Installation

 ### Prerequisites